Skip to main content

 HIGH PREVALENCE

-Sesame seeds and tahini (sesame paste) are fundamental ingredients in Jordanian cuisine.
+Sesame seeds and tahini (sesame paste) sit at the base of much of Jordanian cooking.

 COMMONLY FOUND IN: